|

 How Do Dinosaurs Say Goodnight?

-Developed by: Lori Lee Sherritt
+Developed by: Lori Sherritt-Fleming

 Do they roar and stomp their feet?
 (Only for a little while) Students use storytelling, movement, improvisation and tableaux to predict their own ‘mannerly’ endings to Jane Yolen’s popular book.
 Once they have finished ‘acting out’, students will write a caption and illustrate their very own endings to the book.
 This workshop is full of giggles and offers dynamic and empowering strategies to bring books to life for young readers. (grades K-1) (1hr 30 mins)